General orientation to the Solar System III

 Points of interest:

 - Mars is dusty, with fine dust being the main source of its reddish color.
 Mars' winds redistribute this, resulting in changes of surface color.
 In Mars' thin air, dust is often shaped into dunes.
+Interestingly, most of Mars' dust originates in the erosion of a single rock unit - the Medusae Fossae Formation (Ojha et al., 2018.)

 - Mars' atmosphere is mostly CO2, like that of Venus, but is much thinner, 6.3 x 10-3 bars.
 Its butterscotch color mostly comes from tiny dust grains suspended in it.
 The only time optical scattering of sunlight colors the sky is at sunset, when sunlight passes through enough air to produce blue sunsets.
 Although thin, Mars' atmosphere supports active weather, including: